spark-redshift-community/spark-redshift/README.md

     <td>No</td>
     <td>No default</td>
     <td>
-       <p>AWS region where 'tempdir' is located.
-Setting this option will improve connector performance for interactions with 'tempdir' as well as automatically supply this value as part of COPY and UNLOAD operations during connector writes and reads.
-If the region is not specified, the connector will attempt to use the default S3 provider chain for resolving where the 'tempdir' region is located.
+       <p>AWS region where <tt>tempdir</tt> is located.
+Setting this option will improve connector performance for interactions with <tt>tempdir</tt> as well as automatically supply this value as part of COPY and UNLOAD operations during connector writes and reads.
+If the region is not specified, the connector will attempt to use the <a href="https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html">Default Credential Provider Chain</a> for resolving where the <tt>tempdir</tt> region is located.
 In some cases, such as when the connector is being used outside of an AWS environment, this resolution will fail.
 Therefore, this setting is highly recommended in the following situations:</p>
        <ol>
           <li>When the connector is running outside of AWS as automatic region discovery will fail and negatively affect connector performance.</li>
-          <li>When 'tempdir' is in a different region than the Redshift cluster as using this setting alleviates the need to supply the region manually using the 'extracopyoptions' and 'extraunloadoptions' parameters.</li>
+          <li>When <tt>tempdir</tt> is in a different region than the Redshift cluster as using this setting alleviates the need to supply the region manually using the <tt>extracopyoptions</tt> and <tt>extraunloadoptions</tt> parameters.</li>
-          <li>When the connector is running in a different region than 'tempdir' as it improves the connector's access performance of 'tempdir'.</li>
+          <li>When the connector is running in a different region than <tt>tempdir</tt> as it improves the connector's access performance of <tt>tempdir</tt>.</li>
        </ol>
     </td>
  </tr>